 While the best authenticator apps, best antivirus apps, and best VPN services add an extra layer of protection for your daily online activity, the best password managers will keep the prying eyes of threat actors at bay.
 But there are a few things to think about before choosing the right password manager for you.

 Getting started with a password manager

-Most of us will consider ourselves password savvy, but it’s a good idea to take these tips on board when you’re planning to create one password to rule them all.
-Speaking of that obvious Lord of the Rings reference, it’s important to find a connection between your assortment of characters and something you care about — and, even more importantly, make it obscure.
-“IHeartLOTR!” isn’t what we’re going for here.
+Most of us will consider ourselves password savvy, but it’s a good idea to take certain steps when you’re planning to create one password to rule them all.
+For a better look, check out this simple trick to create a strong password.

 An extra step you can take is by setting up two-factor authentication on your chosen password manager.
 This can be done with many types of authenticator apps, whether it be one-time passwords (OTP) set up on your smartphone or speedy biometric access via Face ID or fingerprint recognition.